teras/avian-hello-ios-maven/README.md

 https://github.com/ReadyTalk/hello-ios first.

 To compile and run this project, please follow the following steps on a macOS machine.
-*  Run the `create-artifacts.sh` script.
+*  Run script `./scripts/create-artifacts.sh` .
 This script will fetch Avian, compile it, and create the maven artifact with the required files.
 This procedure needs to be done only once (or when Avian gets updated).
 Note that when the procedure will finish sucessfully, it is possible to delete this file, as well as folders `avian` and `build`.
 *  Open XCode file `TestProject.xcodeproj` and run project.
 Note that, under the hood, the project will launch mvn if